 • At the discretion of the Registrar, if you are a practicing regulated member in another regulated Canadian jurisdiction, you may have to demonstrate English language proficiency if you did not have to demonstrate English language proficiency in the course of becoming registered in the other jurisdiction.

-Proof of English language proficiency will be accepted in any of the following ways:
+Proof of English language proficiency will be accepted in any of the following ways, in addition to any of those available for other new applicants:

 • Achievement of the required minimum score on an approved standardized English test (see the 3rd bullet to the left and the table below).